italosdoliveira/italosdoliveira/README.md

 - 3 years with .NET ❤️❤️
 - 6 months with Nodejs ❤️

-Any languages, frameworks and other technologies that i worked: Wordpress, Reactjs, Typescript, Grapqhl, Nestjs, .NET framework, .NET core, Bootstrap, jQuery, Python❤️
+Any languages, frameworks and other technologies that i worked: Wordpress, Reactjs, Typescript, Grapqhl, Nestjs, .NET framework, .NET core, Bootstrap, jQuery, Python💙

 I too learned machine learning and deep learning for my final paper.